Marlins vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Marlins Recent Betting Performance

-- In five games as the favorite over the last 10 matchups, the Marlins have a record of 4-1.
+- In five games as the underdog over the last 10 matchups, the Marlins have posted a mark of 2-3.

-- When it comes to hitting the over, the Marlins and their opponents are 4-6-0 in their last 10 games with a total.
+- When it comes to the over/under, the Marlins and their opponents are 5-5-0 in their previous 10 games.

+- The Marlins' previous 10 matchups have not had a runline set by bookmakers.
+Miami and its opponent have topped the over/under in three games in a row, with the average total set by oddsmakers being 8.3.

 Read More About This Game